 The first step in figuring out the size of the mortgage you can borrow is to determine your gross income, or how much you earn before taxes.
 According to Realtor.com, income may include more than just your salary.
 You can use any recurring earnings that you can document or that show up on your tax returns, such as alimony, income from investments or even lottery winnings.
 No matter how much you make from babysitting your neighbor’s child, however, you cannot use those earnings unless you declare them on your taxes.

-Percent of Income
+Housing Expense Percentage of Income

 Most mortgage lenders limit the amount of income you can spend each month on your housing expense to 28 percent.
 Your total housing expense includes your mortgage principal and interest as well as the taxes and insurance on your home.
 If you aren’t sure what your property tax and insurance costs will be, figure that roughly 15 percent of your payments will be allocated to those expenses.

 The amount of recurring debt you have will also impact the amount you can borrow.
 Conventional mortgage lenders will allow a combined total monthly expense of up to 36 percent for housing and recurring debt payments combined.
 The 36 percent is split up, allowing 28 percent for your housing costs and an additional 8 percent for recurring debt, which includes things like student loans, car loans, credit cards and alimony or child support payments.

 Once you have worked through the income and debt numbers, use an online mortgage calculator to determine the size loan you will qualify for.
 The amount will depend not only on your income, but also on the current interest rate and term of the loan.
 For example, if you make $75,000 per year and the current interest rate is 4 percent, you should qualify for a $300,000 mortgage if you’re taking out a 30-year mortgage, or a mortgage of roughly $200,000 if you decide to go with a 15-year mortgage.

-FHA and VA Loans
+FHA and VA Loan Guidelines